 That same year, the Johansen's daughter, Judith, married Donald Eilers.
 Seven years later the couple began learning how to run the lodge so they could buy it and take over operations.
 Unfortunately, Judith became ill and died before that could happen.
 Despite his loss, Don still purchased the property and became the official owner in 1973.
 Don was quoted as saying “only the close friendship, co-operation and valuable assistance from the Johansens made the change in Michillinda ownership a smooth transition enabling the continuing of the fine traditions of the past.”

 For the next 28 years, Don and Sue ran Michillinda Beach Lodge with the care and gracious hospitality that had long been a part of Michillinda history.
-Traditions were kept alive and new ones were made, with the addition of Sunday night bingo and the western-style campfire with Cowboy Glen.
-The couple retired in 2000, handing over operations to Promise Land LLC.
-The word “beach” has been taken out of the name, but Michillinda Lodge is still a popular family resort that maintains traditions that began decades ago.
+Traditions were kept alive and new ones made, with the addition of Sunday night bingo and the western-style campfire with Cowboy Glen.
+The couple retired in 2000, selling the property and handing over operations to Promise Land LLC, a Grand Rapids investment group.
+In December 2012, during renovations, the largest of the 10 buildings was tragically lost in a fire which included the restaurant, no one was hurt, but the building was a complete loss.
+Permits to replace it are pending.
+Later in 2013, Michillinda was sold to Parkland Properties, a local real estate firm with extensive hospitality, office, residential and retail holdings.
+Parkland Properties also specializes in waterfront property, and enjoys ownership with a commitment to its rich history and continued operations.
+Michillinda is still a popular family resort that maintains traditions that began decades ago.

-Visit the Michillinda Lodge and add your story to the rich history of this lakeside retreat.
+Visit the Michillinda cottages and add your story to the continuing rich history of this lakeside retreat.